Azure/azure-sdk-for-java/sdk/appconfiguration/azure-data-appconfiguration/README.md

 ### Create a Configuration Setting

-Create a Configuration Setting to be stored in the Configuration Store.
-There are two ways to store a Configuration Setting:
+Create a configuration setting to be stored in the configuration store.
+There are two ways to store a configuration setting:
-- addConfigurationSetting creates a setting only if the setting does not already exist in the store.
+- `addConfigurationSetting` creates a setting only if the setting does not already exist in the store.
-- setConfigurationSetting creates a setting if it doesn't exist or overrides an existing setting.
+- `setConfigurationSetting` creates a setting if it doesn't exist or overrides an existing setting.

 ```Java
 ConfigurationSetting setting = client.setConfigurationSetting("some_key", "some_label", "some_value");